simveit/simveit.github.io/_posts/2024-07-08-introduction-probability.md

 categories:
   - Basic Probability
 tags:
-  - Probability
+  - Probability with Python
 ---
 # Introduction

-In this notebook I want to implement some of the ideas from [this lecture](https://www.youtube.com/watch?v=2Xwk6yNq9og) in Python.
-The approach of implementation is inspired by [the great notebook of Peter Norvig](https://github.com/norvig/pytudes/blob/main/ipynb/Probability.ipynb).

 Let us start with the notion of a *sample space*.
 A sample space describes the set of all possible outcomes when performing an experiment.

 Let us consider a simple coin throw.
-The sample space is simply $\{H, T\}$.
+The sample space is simply `{H, T}`.
 We can get either Heads or Tails as a result.

 ```python
 sample_space_coin = {"H", "T"}